 In the ulpan, the teacher gave us loads of worksheets that had reading passages for which we needed to use a dictionary to look up words, to read through it, to translate it, and to be ready to answer questions in Hebrew in the next class session.
 I took these worksheets as something that I wanted to read.
 I would take them home, sit down with them, read them again and again until I could read them fluently and understand them.
 I think this might be where things begin for foreign language acquisition.
 You need to find something that is simplified to your level, that you can read and process, from which you can expand your vocabulary.

 When I started to read Winnie the Pooh with my friend from the ulpan, that was something that we had chosen to add to our regular readings that we were receiving in class.
 After I had finished ulpan and had begun using Hebrew regularly, I sought out a reading group (which I discovered through my synagogue at the time).
-I joined a group that met once a month and read entire books in Hebrew.
+I joined a group that met twice a month and read entire books/novels in Hebrew.
 We read The Jewish Dog (הַכֶּ֫לֶב הַיְּהוּדִי), The Girl in the Opposite Balcony (הַנַּעֲרָה בַּמִּרְפֶּ֫סֶת מִמּוּל), and a few other books that don’t come to mind right now.
 I would write in the books, mark words that I didn’t know (in pencil), work through it hard and push through the texts so that I would be ready to read aloud when I met with the group members.
+I was always challenged to pick up new vocabulary, to wrestle with unpointed text, and to transition from knowledgeable to fluent in modern Hebrew.

 Reading is where you collect words and increase your comprehension.
 Reading is where you have grammar demonstrated again and again, and it is where you run into the exceptions that need to be addressed in order to really grasp the structures.
 Reading builds syntactic connections in your brain.
 And all along, I was able to draw from the pool of expressions that I encountered in those books in my daily life and the conversations that I had at work and in my social life.